oracle-quickstart/appstack/usage_instructions.md

  - Use existing load balancer subnet
    - **Select the load balancer subnet:** The Load Balancer will be created using this subnet.
 This list will contain both public and private subnets.
 Note that if a private subnet is chosen, the Load Balancer will not have a public IP address and will therefore not be directly accessible from the Internet.
  - **Open load balancer's HTTPS port:** By checking this checkbox you agree to make the load balancer subnet public and to open the HTTPS port of the load balancer to the Internet.
+   - **Use a reserved IP address:** check this checkbox to use an existing reserved public IP address.
+      - **Reserved IP address:** the reserved IP address to use

 By default the load balancer is configured with a minimum and maximum bandwidth of 10Mbps, the health check URL is set to "/" and the status code 200.
 These values can be changed if needed.